CBD Flowers: Effects, Uses & Differences from CBD Oil

 Germany:

 CBD flowers are generally legal in Germany if the THC content is below 0.3%.
-Since the Cannabis Act came into effect in April 2024, possession of up to 25 g of cannabis – including CBD flowers – is permitted.
-Private consumption as well as the purchase of small amounts for non-intoxicating purposes is not punishable.
-However, commercial trade with CBD flowers remains a legal gray area, as authorities are still examining whether abuse for intoxicating purposes can be ruled out.
+Since the Cannabis Act came into effect in April 2024, possession of up to 25 g of cannabis—including CBD flowers—is allowed.
+Private consumption and the acquisition of small amounts for non-intoxicating purposes are not punishable.
+However, commercial trade with CBD flowers remains a legal gray area, as authorities continue to examine whether abuse for intoxicating purposes can be excluded.
 Therefore, sales to end consumers are only possible under strict conditions.
 Import is prohibited.

 Austria:

 In Austria, CBD flowers with a THC content below 0.3% are legal but have been classified as tobacco products since 2025 and are subject to the Tobacco Monopoly Act.
-This means: sales are only permitted through tobacco shops and are subject to tobacco tax.
+This means: sales are only allowed through tobacconists and are subject to tobacco tax.
 Online shops are no longer allowed to offer CBD flowers.
-Possession in a private context is allowed and not punishable.
-The new legal regulation creates clarity but severely restricts distribution.
-CBD flowers may only be sold by certified wholesalers to tobacco shops.
+Possession in a private context is permitted and not punishable.
+The new legal regulation creates clarity but significantly restricts distribution.
+CBD flowers may only be sold by certified wholesalers to tobacconists.

 What effect do CBD flowers have on body and mind?

-CBD flowers contain cannabidiol (CBD), which acts regulatory on various processes via the body's own endocannabinoid system (ECS).
-After inhaling or vaping, CBD quickly enters the bloodstream and can produce the following physical effects:
+CBD flowers contain cannabidiol (CBD), which acts on various processes through the body's own endocannabinoid system (ECS).
+After inhalation or vaporization, CBD quickly enters the bloodstream and can produce the following physical effects:

 -

-Anti-inflammatory effect: CBD can inhibit the release of pro-inflammatory messengers and is therefore used for chronic inflammation and joint complaints.
+Anti-inflammatory effect: CBD can inhibit the release of inflammation-promoting messengers and is therefore used for chronic inflammation and joint complaints.

 -